meatballs/anvil-messaging/README.md

 ## Installation

-  * In your anvil application, create a new module in the client code section and name it 'publisher'
+  * In your anvil application, create a new module in the client code section and name it 'messaging'
-  * Copy the entire content of `client_code/publisher.py` from this repository into your 'publisher' module
+  * Copy the entire content of `client_code/messaging.py` from this repository into your 'messaging' module

 ## Usage